Vantiq/vantiq-extension-sources/HikVisionSource/README.md

 # Overview

-The following documentation outlines how to incorporate a HikVision Source as part of your project.
-This allows a user to construct applications that integrate with an HikVision camera and able to detect notifications which contains images and information about face , movement , heat . the HikExtension sourec enable sending zoom and movment connands to the camera as support for all kind of senario such as monitoing application etc. The extension creates , as part of hanlde incoming notification from the camera, files in pre defined folder and upload the file content as events to vantiq. the extension source enable control on the names of the different attributes base on the order in the hikVision file and change the name or delete after processing the file.
-The extension source can handle multiple files parralel , this can be controled by parameters in the config section.
-The extension source can support mutiple cameras parralel , based on configuartion .
+The following documentation outlines how to incorporate a HikVision source as part of your project.
+This allows a user to construct applications that integrate with a HikVision camera and are able to detect notifications which contains images and information about face, movement, and heat.
+The HikExtension source enables sending zoom and movement commands to the camera along with support for other scenarios such as monitoring applications. etc.
+The extension creates, as part of handling incoming notification from the camera, files in a defined folder and the uploading of the file content as events to Vantiq.
+The extension source enables control on the names of the different attributes based on their order in the HikVision file and changing the name of or deleting after processing the file.
+The extension source can handle multiple files in parallel;
+this can be controlled by parameters outlined in the config section.
+The extension source can support mutiple cameras in parallel, based on configuration.

-In order to incorporate this Extension Source, you will need to set up your local machine with a client JRE that can connect implement to your HikVision camera.
-Once you have done this, you will need to create the Source in the VANTIQ Modelo IDE.
-The documentation has been split into two parts, [Setting Up Your Machine](#machine) and [Setting Up Your VANTIQ](#vantiq).
+In order to incorporate this Extension Source, you will need to set up your local machine with a client JRE that can connect to your HikVision camera.
+Once you have done this, you will need to create the Source in Vantiq.
+The documentation
+has been split into two parts, [Setting Up Your Machine](#machine) and [Setting Up Your VANTIQ](#vantiq).

 # Prerequisites <a name="pre" id="pre"></a>

-In order to compile correctly, you must download the Hikvision SDK from [*here*](https://www.hikvision.com/en/support/download/sdk/) , Device Network SDK (for Linux 64 bit).
-For windows based system , you should download the Device Network SDK (for Windoes 64 bit) as well from the same location.
+In order to compile correctly, you must download the Hikvision SDK from [*here*](https://www.hikvision.com/en/support/download/sdk/), choosing the Device Network SDK (for Linux 64 bit).
+For windows based system, you should download the Device Network SDK (for Windoes 64 bit) as well from the same location.
 Make certain to use the correct implementation for the environment within which you are running.

 **IMPORTANT:** Read the [Testing](#testing) section before building this project.